shrey45/Secret-Bluetooth-Compartment/README.md

 [Onshape Document](https://cvilleschools.onshape.com/documents/396c4bae165363b393b80903/w/f6e132cf290feae134ab5437/e/f283a3afb2df00d231ba4060) - We made a basic design of our project in Onshape so we can get an idea of how it is going to look and where all the components would be in the final product.

 ### Pseudocode

+This is out initial basic thought of what we want our code to do, but it's in words.
+If you're wondering why it's talking about NFCs, that's because we were actually going to make this a secret NFC safe, but we changed it to bluwtooth for various reasons(look at Week 2 summary for details)

 ```c++
 void setup() {